hchenfred/neighborhood-map/README.md

     async defer></script>
 ```
 * To use a knockout observable, it should be used like a function.
 For example, instead of this.location, this.location() should be used.
 * To assign observable a value, must use ko.observable(valueToBeAssigned)
+* Use closure to handle markers event listener